Arthur Smith (Australian politician): Community

-Sith actively served the community though being Chairman of the Seymour Memorial Hospital and Ambulance committee, a member of both the Seymour High School Council and State School committees; a Boy Scout commissioner for the Upper Murray region; a member Seymour Water Trust and Sewerage Authority; and Vice President of Upper Goulburn Weights and Measures Union;
+Smith actively served the community though being Chairman of the Seymour Memorial Hospital and Ambulance committee, a member of both the Seymour High School Council and State School committees; a Boy Scout commissioner for the Upper Murray region; a member Seymour Water Trust and Sewerage Authority; and Vice President of Upper Goulburn Weights and Measures Union;

 Politics

 From 1948 to 1960 he served on Seymour Shire Council, of which he was president from 1955 to 1956.

 In 1952 he was elected to the Victorian Legislative Council as a Labor Party member for Bendigo Province, where he served until his defeat in 1964.

 Later years

 In 1967 he retired to Coffs Harbour.
 Smith died in Brisbane in 1981.